What is Your B2B SaaS Solution Really Worth?

 It’s also because enterprise buyers, especially at smaller companies or departments with corporate imposed budget constraints (e.g. marketing), recognize that cash is king, especially in the current market conditions.
 In a recent poll, 80% of small businesses expect a recession this year², and according to Gartner IT growth³ is declining, resulting in “cash flow shockwaves” as one VC put it⁴.
 That leaves SaaS buyers facing a real dilemma: spend money up front and wind up with cash flow issues later when they really need capital, or cancel or delay the purchase of software that drives real accretive business value in the mid to long term.

 What does all this mean for SaaS vendors?
-It means you should seek not just to provide ROI, but also to align your pricing and payment schedule with your buyers’ actual cash flow and/or budgetary needs.
+It means you should seek not just to provide ROI, but also to align your pricing and payment schedule with your buyers’ actual cash flow and/or budgetary needs—something you can quickly model with our funding comparison calculator.
 If your buyers see short-term or up-front payments as especially costly, you can keep them happier and close more deals by providing more flexible payment structures — even if you drive up the total contract value in the process.

-That’s where solutions like Ratio come in.
+That’s where solutions like Ratio’s Boost for SaaS come in.
 Our pricing and payment solution enables B2B SaaS vendors to implement consumer-style “buy now, pay later” options, allowing customers to flexibly select payment schemes that align with their needs, while still giving vendors instant access to the cash upfront derived from the value of the contract.

 Right now, many SaaS vendors are leaving money on the table by using discounting to draw in hesitant customers, or by missing out on deals altogether.
 At Ratio, we believe there’s a better way, using flexible, tech-driven checkout solutions to enable more intelligent and agile pricing strategies — and we know that in today’s competitive SaaS space, businesses can’t afford to miss out on that opportunity.

-If you want to see a demo or learn more about how a better buyer experience can help take your SaaS business to the next level, click here.
+If you want to see a demo or learn more about how a better buyer experience can help take your SaaS business to the next level, get in touch.

 Sources: